 In this section, explain how you will sell your services and promote your massage therapy business.
 Break down exactly how you’ll reach the clients your business was designed to serve, and how you will get them to buy from you.

 List all your massage marketing strategies, and then explain how you will implement them.
 Include things like your company website, social media marketing, email marketing, networking, paid advertising and so on.
+Also consider the massage marketing software tools you will need to make this happen, and make a budget around them.

 Tip: Think about the ideal client you described in your Overview and Objections section.
 Consider what this person’s struggles, desires and spending habits are.
 Then build your sales and marketing plan around that.